fmhy/edit/.github/CONTRIBUTING.md

 - Reach out via any of the available methods, including opening a [Pull Request](https://github.com/fmhy/edit/pulls).
 - Feel free to leave contact info when using the feedback system, if needed.
 Only trusted staff can view this.
 - If you'd like to report a site removal or star change, you must include details for why you think the site(s) in question should be changed.

+### Link Testing

+All additions have to first go through our testing process on [Discord](https://rentry.co/fmhy-invite).

+You can help us test new sites to figure out their use-case, safety, and whether they'd be a good fit for the wiki.

+Keep in mind certain sites (such as piracy sites) require more testing/vetting before they can be added.

 ### Formatting Rules